SamuelSwartzberg/flashcardifying_text_temp/inf.md

 JSON Pointers allow referring to things within json JSON Pointers are paths starting with and separated by / (e.g. /foo/bar)

+JSON does not allow comments by default, however many implementations of it do in fact allow JS-style comments.
+The version of JSON that allows comments is used frequently by microsoft technologies.
+The version of JSON that allows comments is often called jsonc (though there are other things called jsonc)

 ######## Schema

 JSON schemas are schemas for JSON, YAML, usually written in JSON, though they can be written in different things.